-In Bloodless Medicine, medical care is provided without using any donor blood.
+In Bloodless medicine, medical care is provided without using any donor blood.

-Methodist Hospitals was the first hospital in Northwest Indiana and is one of approximately 100 hospitals in the country to have a Bloodless Medicine program.
+Methodist Hospitals was the first hospital in Northwest Indiana and is one of approximately 100 hospitals in the country to have a Bloodless medicine program.
 Our pioneering effort reflects Methodist’s commitment to meeting the needs of every patient.

 Patients considering bloodless surgery are advised to consult with their health care team to learn the basic risks that accompany the particular procedure they will be undergoing.
-They should also discuss their own personal risk factors as well as ask for help in weighing the risks and benefits of using bloodless techniques.
+They should also discuss their own personal risk factors as well as ask for help in weighing the risks and benefits of bloodless techniques.

 To learn more about Methodist Hospitals Center for Bloodless Medicine, please call 219-757-7213.